 FTM coin has been around since 2018 but the coin’s market accomplished most of its growth in 2021.
 The coin rose from $0.026 on January 21 to highs of $0.916 in May.
 Then the crypto market crashed after Elon Musk poured cold water on Bitcoin’s power-hungry consensus mechanism and China iced Bitcoin miners out the country.

 But in the summer, crypto came back, and altcoins, including FTM, went flying.
 The rise started in late July, and as of September 2021 the coin has reached a price of $1.75.
-Not bad for a coin that’s increased its market cap a hundred-fold since the start of 2021.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Not bad for a coin that’s increased its market cap a hundred-fold since the start of 2021.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is Fantom?